 BEFORE FINE MOTOR SKILLS COMES GROSS MOTOR SKILLS – IT’S DEVELOPMENT!

 Gross motor skills start to develop before fine motor skills.
 A baby learns how to roll over and stand before they can reach for an object and manipulate it.
 This is called developmental progression, and it means that certain things naturally develop before others.
-For more information about developmental progression of playground skills, click here.
 Before a child develops good fine motor skills and hand strength, they need to develop the stability and strength of the rest of their upper body.
-Some other foundational skills that need to be in place for the development of fine motor skills include postural control, forearm rotation, and strength and stability of the shoulder, elbow and wrist.
+Some other foundational skills that need to be in place for the development of fine motor skills include postural control, forearm rotation, and strength and stability of the shoulder, elbow, and wrist.
 The child also needs to be able to separate the thumb side of the hand from the pinky side.
 The image below demonstrates the pyramid of typical development.

 In terms of development, the word “stability” refers to the ability to keep certain body parts still while moving others.
 For example, the term “shoulder stability” refers to a child’s ability to keep their shoulder joint still while using the wrist and fingers.
 This is an important component in handwriting and fine motor development because it means the correct body parts are doing the work.